 Introducing a Beef and Bean Chili recipe that will keep you warm and cozy and FULL!

-- One of the greatest food inventions known to have been invented: Tomato Paste in a TUBE!
-You know the scenario… you only need a Tablespoon or two and you have to open a full can.
+- One of the greatest food inventions known to have been invented is tomato paste in a tube.
+You know the scenario… you only need a tablespoon or two and you have to open a full can.
 What do you do with the rest?
 If you keep it in the fridge, it will start to grow mold.
 You could put it in the freezer, but then you have a big frozen chunk of tomato paste!
 With the tube, you just squeeze out what you need and then store the tube in the refrigerator… genius!
 It’s sometimes difficult to find but if you have a well-stocked grocery store, they just might carry it.

 Beef and Bean Chili

 - 2 large red bell peppers (cored, seeded and diced)

 - 4 small jalapeño peppers (cored, seeded and finely minced)

 - 4 medium garlic cloves, minced

 - One 15-ounce can black beans, drained and rinsed

 - One 15-ounce can kidney beans, drained and rinsed